bmilcs/odin-knights-travails/README.md

 # Odin Project #16: Knights Travails

-Welcome to Bryan Miller's Knights Travails Project, the [sisteenth assignment](https://www.theodinproject.com/lessons/javascript-knights-travails) within the Odin Project curriculum.
+Welcome to Bryan Miller's Knights Travails Project, the [sixteenth assignment](https://www.theodinproject.com/lessons/javascript-knights-travails) within the Odin Project curriculum.
 The goal of this repo is to practice the following skill sets:

 - Vanilla JavaScript
 - Computer Science Data Structures